Non-Line-of-Sight Reconstruction using Efficient Transient Rendering: Related work

-In this paper, however, we direct our main attention to the idea of exploiting time-resolved measurements of indirect reflections for the purpose of extending the direct line of sight and, in effect, looking around corners \cite{Kirmani:2009,Velten:2012:Recovering}.
-While a variety of geometric settings have been investigated, the bulk of work in this area relies on the arrangement illustrated in \Fig{fig:teaser}(c) and \Fig{fig:scenario2d} and further introduced in the following \Sec{sec:problem}.
 The reconstruction strategies can be roughly grouped in two classes.
 One major group is formed by backprojection approaches where each input measurement casts votes on those locations in the scene where the light could have been scattered \cite{Velten:2012:Recovering,Laurenzis:2014,Buttafava:2015,Gariepy:2016,Kadambi:2016:OIT:2882845.2836164,ArellanoOpEx2017}.
 A smaller but more diverse group of work relies on the use of forward models to arrive at a scene hypothesis that best agrees with the measured data.
-Here, reported approaches range from combinatorial labeling schemes \cite{Kirmani:2009} \changed{via frequency-domain inverse filtering (if the capture geometry is sufficiently constrained) \cite{otoole2018}} to variational methods using simple linearized light transport tensors \cite{Naik:2011,Heide:2014} and simplistic models based on radiative transfer \cite{klein2016tracking,pediredla2017reconstructing} that are (in principle) capable of expressing opacity effects like shadowing and occlusion, and physically plausible shading and that are closest to our proposed method.
+Here, reported approaches fall into several categories.
+A combinatorial labeling scheme was developed by Kirmani et al.\@ \shortcite{Kirmani:2009}.
+If the capture geometry is sufficiently constrained, frequency-domain inverse filtering \cite{otoole2018} can be employed.
+Variational methods using simple linearized light transport tensors \cite{Naik:2011,Heide:2014} and simplistic models based on radiative transfer \cite{klein2016tracking,pediredla2017reconstructing} are (in principle) capable of expressing opacity effects like shadowing and occlusion, and physically plausible shading.
+These approaches are closest to our proposed method.
 In concurrent work, Heide et al.~\shortcite{heideNLOS2017} added such extra factors as additional weights into their least-squares data term, achieving non-line-of-sight reconstructions of significantly improved robustness.
 Thrampoulidis et al.~\shortcite{thrampoulidis2017exploiting} applied a similar idea on the reconstruction of 2D albedo maps on known geometry that are further obscured by known occluders between object and wall.
+For homogeneous volumetric media in direct sight, Gkioulekas et al.~\shortcite{gkioulekas2013inverse} extensively relied on physically-based rendering to recover their scattering parameters and phase function.
 With the proposed method, we demonstrate what we believe is the first reconstruction scheme for non-line-of-sight object geometry that is based on a near-physical yet extremely efficient special-purpose renderer and, by design, produces solutions that are self-consistent.
 We believe that our work can serve as an example for other uses of computer graphics methodology as a technical tool for solving inverse problems in imaging and vision.